MohitChoudhary2150/project2/README.md

 # New Project

-This project ws created from Local system.
+This project was created from Local system.
+Created by Mohit Choudhary.